clarke/vibes_api_ruby/README.md

 Generating Documentation
 --------------------

-It customary to document all methods and global variables within the Vibes Api project.

 The project utilizes the [YARD](http://yardoc.org/) documentation tool and conventions.

 To generate the documentation for the project run: